Accelerate Property Depreciation with Cost Segregation

 Learn More

-Who Qualifies for Cost Segregation?
+Who Qualifies for Cost

 Eligibility

-A cost segregation study can benefit property owners with buildings or improvements placed in service after 1986 that have a remaining depreciable basis.
+A commercial cost segregation study can benefit property owners with buildings or improvements placed in service after 1986 that have a remaining depreciable basis.
 Properties should have a cost basis of at least $200,000.
 The study works for both newly constructed buildings and properties owned for many years.

 Owners of multi-family buildings, offices, retail centers, medical facilities, and other commercial properties can benefit from accelerated depreciation.